yasinda-s/COMP2042_CW_hcyea2/README.md

 >“BallInterface” interface has been created to make the implementation of methods flexible and maintainable for the children classes of “Ball”.
 “Drawable” interface has been created to support the factory design pattern mentioned above.

-Renaming classes - Wall.java has been renamed to GamePlay.java to make it more meaningful.
+Renaming classes - Wall.java has been renamed to GamePlay.java as it holds the gameplay.

 Encapsulation - Ball.java, Brick.java, Player.java, Crack.java, GamePlay.java, Gameboard.java, WallSetup.java, LevelScore.java and more.
 >Many public variables and methods in above classes have been converted to private and provided with getter methods in order to promote encapsulation within the project.